 In 2009, Yancoal completed the successful takeover of Felix Resources, acquiring the leading edge Moolarben mine and becoming a key player and employer within the NSW coal industry.

 In 2012, Yancoal strategically merged with Gloucester Coal, listing with the Australian Securities Exchange as Yancoal Australia (ASX code: YAL), and becoming one of Australia's largest listed pure-play coal producers.

-Yancoal's major shareholder is Yanzhou Coal Mining Company Limited (62.26%) in the People’s Republic of China.
-Yanzhou is publicly listed on the Shanghai, Hong Kong and New York stock exchanges.
+Yancoal's major shareholder is Yankuang Energy Group Company Limited (62.26%) in the People’s Republic of China.
+Yankuang Energy is publicly listed on the Shanghai and Hong Kong stock exchanges.